Isabella de' Medici: Children

 After several miscarriages, Isabella de' Medici had two surviving children.
 Her daughter, Francesca Eleonora Orsini, was born in March 1571, followed by her son, Virginio Orsini, in September 1572.
 In accordance with her father's wishes, Isabella raised her children alongside Giovanni, Cosimo's son with Eleonora degli Albizzi.
 Francesca Eleonora, known as Nora, reportedly inherited her mother's musical talent and is credited with authoring the madrigal "Per pianto la mia carne si distilla."
 She later married her cousin Alessandro Sforza, becoming Duchess of Segni and Santa Fiora.
 Following her separation from her violent husband, she founded and retreated to a monastery in Tuscany, the Church of Saint Clare and Convent of the Poor Clares (Chiesa di Santa Chiara e convento delle Clarisse).

 Virginio inherited the Duchy of Bracciano and was described by contemporaries as “the best of the Orsini dukes.”
 He is cited as the inspiration for Duke Orsino in Shakespeare's Twelfth Night, following his visit to London, where he was said to have impressed Queen Elizabeth I with his bearing and courtly demeanour.

 Isabella was noted for her devotion to her children, reportedly dedicating more time to their upbringing than was customary for noblewomen of her rank.
 She is also believed to be the only documented noblewoman to have personally painted official portraits of her children.

 Legacy

-"Wit, beauty and talent made her conspicuous among all the women of the day, and she captivated every heart except her husband's.
-Speaking Spanish, French and Latin fluently, a perfect musician, singing beautifully, a poetess and improvvisatrice by nature, Isabella was the soul of all around her, and the fairest star of the Medici."
+"Wit, beauty and talent made her conspicuous among all the women of the day, Speaking Spanish, French and Latin fluently, a perfect musician, singing beautifully, a poetess and improvvisatrice by nature, Isabella was the soul of all around her, and the fairest star of the Medici."